.avif)

 Workplace exposure to volatile chemicals, electrical currents, extreme heat and explosive materials place many American workers at an industrial risk, where burn injuries can occur and cause serious and permanent damage.
-According to the Bureau of Labor Statistics (BLS), more than 16,000 industrial injuries due to thermal burns were reported during 2013.
+According to the Bureau of Labor Statistics (BLS), more than 16,000 industrial injuries due to thermal burns were reported during a single year.

 Hundreds of workers die each year as a result of injuries sustained in an industrial burn injury accidents, fires and workplace explosions.
 Millions of individual burn incidents occur in work environments each yea, most minor, but others which require hospital visits, and they can be deadly.
 Many industrial burn injury accidents are the result of the following: